 - Pet equipment and accessories

-Tourists on Koh Tao regularly comment that the local dog and cat populations are much healthier than in other Thailand tourism destinations, and this is largely thanks to the hard work put in by the Koh Tao Animal Clinic.
-In addition to the services listed above, the Koh Tao Animal Clinic also runs a Capture Neuter Return (CNR) program for the stray cat and dog populations.
-Litters of stray kittens and puppies are regularly brought to the animal clinic, and many stay in the shelter accommodation there until they can be fostered or rehomed.
-This means that there are always some cute kitties to play with and adorable dogs to walk, and the animal clinic actively encourages drop-in visits and welcomes volunteers.
+Tourists on Koh Tao regularly comment that the local dog and cat populations are much healthier than in other Thailand tourism destinations.
+This is largely thanks to the hard work put in by the Koh Tao Animal Clinic.
+In addition to the services listed above, the Koh Tao Animal Clinic also runs a Capture Neuter Return (CNR) program.
+This is for the stray cat and dog populations on the island.
+Litters of stray kittens and puppies are regularly brought to the animal clinic.
+They stay in the accommodation there until they can be fostered or re-homed.
+This means that there are always some cute kitties to play with and adorable dogs to walk.
+The animal clinic actively encourages drop-in visits and welcomes volunteers.
 So if you find yourself with some spare time, be sure to stop by!

-The vast majority of pets on Koh Tao are rescue animals that have been through the Koh Tao Animal Clinic at some point.
+The vast majority of pets on Koh Tao are rescue animals.
+They have been through the Koh Tao Animal Clinic at some point.
 Mostly the clinic sees cats and dogs, but also tends to some of Koh Tao’s more unusual creatures such as birds, lizards, snakes, turtles, and even the odd boar or wild pig!

 You can find more information and details on how you can donate some time, money, or skills on the Koh Tao Animal Clinic website.